Design Operations

 Solution: Close the Loop

-Strictly speaking this is just basic Agile good practice, but when time and budgets are tight, these things often get regarded as overheads rather than investments in time and fall by the way
+Strictly speaking, this is just basic Agile good practice.
+But when time and budgets are tight, these things often get regarded as overheads rather than investments and fall by the wayside.

 Example: GAA Redesign